Redesigned FSRH Diploma (DFSRH) – what can you expect?

 Author: Marnie Greenrod

-Our redesigned DFSRH is planned to open for applications on Wednesday 9 December 2020.
+Our redesigned DFSRH is now open for applications.
 In the first of a series of blogs, Marnie Greenrod, our education project manager, shares an overview of our diploma assessments and what to expect.

-We’re excited to be launching our redesigned DFSRH in December this year which is open to doctors, nurses, midwives, pharmacists, physician associates and other healthcare professionals registered in the UK and Ireland.
+Our redesigned DFSRH is open to doctors, nurses, midwives, pharmacists, physician associates and other healthcare professionals registered in the UK and Ireland.

 Our qualification enables you to fully support patients with their contraceptive choices, as part of a comprehensive approach to SRH care.